Anne Buist: Education

 Buist has an M.B.B.S. from Monash University in 1981 and was admitted as a Fellow of the Royal Australian and New Zealand College of Psychiatrists in 1989.
 She has an MMed from the University of Melbourne for research into infants exposed to antidepressants in breastmilk in 1992, and an MD from the University of Melbourne in 1999 for her study of the long-term effects of childhood abuse.

-Psychiatric and Research Career
+Psychiatric and research career

 From 1993 to 1997, Buist was Director of Psychiatry at the Mercy Hospital for Women, Melbourne, and was then appointed Associate Professor at the University of Melbourne in 1997, and became the Professor and Director of Women's Mental Health in 2006.
-Buist has published over 100 peer-reviewed journal articles and "Psychiatric Disorders Associated with Children" (1995) She is also the past president of the Australasian Marcé Society for Perinatal Mental Health., and was the director of the Beyond Blue postnatal depression program from 2001 to 2005.
+Buist has published over 100 peer-reviewed journal articles and "Psychiatric Disorders Associated with Children" (1995) She is also the past president of the Australasian Marcé Society for Perinatal Mental Health, and was the director of the Beyond Blue postnatal depression program from 2001 to 2005.

+Buist was appointed as an Officer of the Order of Australia (AO) in the 2026 Australia Day Honours for "distinguished service to psychiatry, to advancing best practice in perinatal mental health research and treatment, and to mental health education".